 Children must be free of fever, and other illness symptoms like vomiting and diarrhea, for 24 hours before returning to NCRC.
-If you feel your child is too sick to participate in outside play, your child should be staying home.
-The NCRC does not have enough staff to provide supervision to one child who needs to stay inside.
+If you feel your child is too sick to participate in outside play or other planned activites, your child should be staying home.
+The NCRC is unable to provide 1:1 supervision to a child who needs to stay inside.
 During the school year, if your child is absent from school, they will not be able to attend NCRC programming on that given day.